Langtang National Park: Climate

+The climate of the park is dominated by the southwest summer monsoon; most of the annual precipitation occurs from June to September, and temperatures vary greatly due to the extreme difference in elevation.

-Flora and Fauna
+Flora and fauna

 Langtang National Park exhibits a high diversity of 14 vegetation types in 18 ecosystem types, ranging from upper tropical forests below 1000 m m altitude to alpine scrub and perennial ice.